Who does what at the City?

 A division of the Finance Department, the Purchasing Division handles purchase requests throughout the City and conducts requests for proposals and requests for bids.
 Vendors are encouraged to register their firm online with our vendor database.

-The Transportation Department overseas the City’s transportation infrastructure, including streets, signs, traffic signals and City vehicles.
+The Transportation Department oversees the City’s transportation infrastructure, including streets, signs, traffic signals and City vehicles.
 Construction Inspection is also part of Transportation.

-The Utilities and Environmental Services Department provides reliable and safe drinking water to our customers as well as stormwater, the Recycling Center, wastewater treatment plant, and conservation programs.
+The Utility Department provides reliable and safe drinking water to our customers.
+The Department also oversees the City’s Recycling Center, wastewater treatment plant, and water education and conservation programs.